There are at least three important reasons why Universal Health Coverage is urgently needed.

 Good health allows children to learn and adults to earn, helps people escape from poverty, and provides the basis for long-term economic development.

 Many global health challenges stem from a shared obstacle: under-resourced, fragile health systems that fail to provide the poorest and most marginalized communities access to quality, affordable health services.
-These gaps threaten lives and livelihoods, exacerbate rising inequality, and undermine economic growth and social stability in rich and poor countries alike.
+These gaps threaten lives and livelihoods, exacerbate rising inequality, and undermine economic growth and social stability in developed and developing countries alike.
 As crises like COVID-19 and Ebola have made painfully clear, our health systems are only as strong as their weakest links.

 Countries implementing health systems strengthening and UHC policies are seeing the benefits: healthier communities and stronger economies.